gemmen29/ToDo-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# ToDo List

-> One paragraph statement about the project.
+> This is a website for managing the daily tasks.

 ![screenshot](./app_screenshot.png)